gSchool/angular-builtin-directives-lecture-support/readme.md

 ## Angular's Built-In Directives

-A directive in AngularJS is a meaningful name for a function that is attached with DOM elements.
-All AngularJS built in directives prefixed with the ng namespace.
-It is used to extend HTML elemets attribute.
+A directive in AngularJS is a meaningful name for functionality that is attached with, and extends, HTML DOM elements.
+All AngularJS built-in directives are prefixed with the ng namespace and appear as attributes on a standard HTML tag.
 AngularJS directives have the ability to execute methods, define behavior, attach controllers and $scope objects, manipulate the DOM, and more.

 ### Working with the DOM can be tedious